-Should you be investing in rare earth resource stocks
+Should you invest in rare earth resource stocks?

-A study conducted by researchers at Yale University shows that materials, such as zinc, copper and aluminum, are in no genuine danger of depletion.
-Other rare earth materials utilised in current smartphone technology, however, are at real risk of scarcity.
-This means that it will become harder to source these rare materials in the future.
+A study conducted by researchers at Yale University shows that materials such as zinc, copper and aluminium are in no genuine danger of depletion.
+Other rare earth materials utilized in current smartphone technology, however, are at real risk of scarcity, which means it will become harder to source these rare materials in the future.

-Materials such as Chromium (Limited due to supply restrictions), Mercury (limited due to the environmental implications of mining), Gallium (limited supplies) and Cobalt (limited supplies due to political instability in the Congo), which are some of the key resources that are used in the production of batteries and circuit boards, have caught the attention of market speculators.
+For example, materials such as Chromium (Limited due to supply restrictions), Mercury (limited due to the environmental implications of mining), Gallium (limited supplies) and Cobalt (limited supplies due to political instability in the Congo), which are some of the key resources that are used in the production of batteries and circuit boards, have now caught the attention of market speculators.

 Lithium and other metals involved in making batteries will most likely rise in price over the coming years and so the share price of companies in this area should do well.
-I also believe rare earths will do well as they are also part of this new battery technology.
-So, on a world scale, we will see expansion into these areas and more governments and companies profiting from them.
+I also believe rare earth elements will do well as they are also part of this new battery technology.
+So, on a world scale, we can expect to see an expansion into these areas and more governments, and companies profiting from them.

 Picking the next big winner in rare earth resource stocks

-However, trying to pick the next big winner in the market could mean investors introduce higher risks to their portfolio given that the speculators buying these types of shares are ill-prepared to manage the risk of these speculative investments, particularly as they have huge swings in the price that these securities can present.
+However, trying to pick the next big winner in the market could result in investors taking on higher risks to their portfolio, given that they lack the knowledge and are ill-prepared to manage the risk of these speculative investments, particularly as they have huge swings in price.

-These emerging/developing stocks are often at the low end of the liquidity spectrum and that means that investors are not necessarily able to exit at a price they would like.
+Remember, these emerging stocks are often at the low end of the liquidity spectrum, which means that investors are not always able to exit at a price they would like.
 Indeed, many companies go broke and are delisted long before they take off.
 Therefore, you need to be able to manage this risk regardless of how much you invested and you need to be able to commit to selling the shares if the stock price does fall.